RixgamesGH/Amusement-park/README.md

 # Amusement Park

 This project is an interface for a checkout system for amusement parks or similar places where ticket entry is required. \
 I made this project for an assignment at school.
-The project is written entirely in Python and the frontend is done with the use of the pygame library.
+The project is written entirely in Python (version 3.11.4) and the frontend is done with the use of the pygame library.

 ### Contents